 Status

 Governor Ayotte's budget proposal included full funding ($10.7 million per year) for the Alcohol Fund.
 However, the House of Representatives voted to fund the Alcohol Fund with money from the state's Opioid Abatement Trust Fund, which would limit approved funding to services for opioid misuse only.
-This would mean that funding would be cut for services related to alcohol or stimulant misuse.
+However, the Senate budget proposal fully restored the funding.
+The budget bills, including the Alcohol Fund, are now being worked on by a Committee of Conference.

 NHPR: Money set aside to help NH's opioid crisis could be steered elsewhere in the state budget